awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 * `files` specifies the input files for the node data.
 This field is mandatory.
 There are multiple options to specify the input files.
 For a single input file, it contains the path of a single file.
-For multiple files, it contains the path of a directory (all files in the directory are considered as the input files), the path of files with a wildcard, or a list of file paths.
+For multiple files, it contains the path of files with a wildcard, or a list of file paths.
 * `format` specifies the input file format.
 This field is mandatory.
 Currently, the pipeline supports two formats: parquet and JSON.
 The detailed format information is specified in the format section.